LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Contact support.md

 ![](img/service_status_dashboard.png)

-Once you enter the status page you can have a full view of the current status and future maintenance activities.
-If you would like to receive an SMS with profress of the incident, click on Subscribe.
+Once you enter the status page, there will be a full view of the current statuses and future maintenance activities.
+If you would like to receive an SMS with progress of the case, click on Subscribe.

 ![](img/service_incident.png)